badoet/ionic-framework/core/src/components/modal/readme.md

 > Card style modals when running on iPhone-sized devices do not have backdrops.
 As a result, the `--backdrop-opacity` variable will not have any effect.

-If you are creating an application that uses `ion-tabs`, it is recommended that you get the parent `ion-router-outlet` using `this.routerOutlet.parentOutlet.nativeEl`, otherwise the tabbar will not scale down when the modal opens.
+If you are creating an application that uses `syg-tabs`, it is recommended that you get the parent `syg-router-outlet` using `this.routerOutlet.parentOutlet.nativeEl`, otherwise the tabbar will not scale down when the modal opens.

 ```javascript
 import { IonRouterOutlet } from '@ionic/angular';